 - The applicant possesses good character

-- Within 24 months after making the application for indefinite leave to remain, the applicant should not receive any convictions or admission of liability in which a crime is punishable with a non-custodial sentence or receive out of court disposal recorded in his/her criminal record
+- Within 24 months after making the application for indefinite leave to remain, the applicant should not receive any convictions or admission of liability in which a crime is punishable with a non-custodial sentence or gain out of court disposal recorded in his/her criminal record

-Time spent in the UK under the EEA Regulations is not considered as a lawful for individuals under paragraph 276A of the Immigration Rules if they have spent time in the UK having the following status:
+Time spent in the UK under the EEA Regulations is not considered as a lawful for individuals under paragraph 276A of the Immigration Rules if they have spent time in the UK has the following status:

 - a family member of the EEA National

-- Our immigration specialists will provide you with detailed instructions in regards to immigration regulations as well as the specific procedures required by the Home Office and the UKBA that are relevant to your case.
+- We will provide you with detailed instructions in regards to immigration regulations as well as the specific procedures required by the Home Office and the UKBA that are relevant to your case.

 - Our immigration lawyers will examine these documents and discuss how they are relevant to your case.

-- If needed, our immigration lawyers will prepare a sponsorship declaration and explain the process in detail.
+- We will complete the application forms and answer any questions that you may have.
+If needed, our immigration lawyers will prepare a sponsorship declaration and explain the process in detail.